diwangs/transparent-ae/README.md

 ## Installing Dependencies
 Before running any script, it is necessary to have the required software dependencies installed.
-Below we detail how to install all dependencies of the experiments:
+Below we detail how to install all dependencies of the experiments on a generic Linux machine:
 <details>
 <summary>Pre-requisite: have Nix package manager installed with the `nix` CLI and 'flakes' feature enabled permanently</summary>